 The delicate delight of rose water

 Our organic rose water is crafted by distilling petals from the finest Damask roses, ethically grown in Bulgaria.
-This gives it a beautifully soft floral fragrance and flavor.
+This gives it a beautifully soft floral fragrance and flavour.

 Its delicate scent makes rose water a fantastic way to soothe the mind and body, for example by adding a few tablespoons to sparkling water.
 Studies indicate that rose water could help to alleviate feelings of both anxiety and depression.(1) Similarly, it may work to ease headaches, possibly due to these stress-relieving effects.